Straub’s Ornish Reversal Program Hosts a Summertime Picnic for Past Participants

 “It was a good class – we had unity and love for each other.
 We became just like a family,” Sabado says.

-That sentiment seemed to be echoed by other reunion attendees, who all praised the Ornish Reversal Program at Straub for the individualized attention, care and assistance they received throughout the nine-week program – and beyond.
+That sentiment seemed to be echoed by other reunion attendees, who all praised the Ornish program at Straub for the individualized attention, care and assistance they received throughout the nine-week program – and beyond.

 “We stay in touch with our cohorts, but having events like this to check in with everyone and see how they’re doing on their own journeys is great,” Beddow says.
 “Everyone’s on their own journey, but we’re all going through the same thing.
 Being in the program inspires me to learn more, and every little bit helps.”

-To learn more about the Ornish Reversal Program and find out if you’re qualified to participate in the program’s next round of cohorts, call 808-522-4114 or click here.
+To learn more about the Ornish Lifestyle Medicine Program and find out if you’re qualified to participate in the program’s next round of cohorts, call 808-522-4114 or click here.

 Published on: July 11, 2016